GrantMeStrength/FT1/README.md

 * I added an LED and a switch on the front panel.
 The LED is connected to the Raspberry Pi's 5v and Gnd pins (with a 333 Ohm resistor).
 The switch is connected to the Pi's "RUN" connection on the board next to the main GPIO pins.
 When these pins are shorted, the Pi restarts.
 This can be handy from time to time.

 * The other pole of the switch I added to an Ardunio Mega's reset switch.
 I installed the Mega in the enclosure in order to use it with [FizzTerm](https://github.com/GrantMeStrength/FizzTerm).
 This allows me to save and load programs, and experiment with writing my own terminal emulation firmware.
-In this case, the serial port on the outside of the terminal is connected to the Mega, and then from the Mega to the Raspberry Pi.
+So I have it arranged such that the serial port on the outside of the terminal is connected to the Mega, and then from the Mega to the Raspberry Pi.
+I could also connect a second serial port to the case, and use the Mega to software switch between different computers.

 * There may be space in the enclosure to house a RC2014 as-is.
-If not, extended all the panels back about 10com will provide enough space to house almost anything you might want to hide back there.
+If not, extending all the panels about 10com will provide enough space to house almost anything you might want to hide back there.

 * How you arrange the patterns on the sheets of acrylic to be cut is up to you, as it depends on the size the laser cutter supports.